-Hazel Cottage School is a specialist provision which offers support for children and young people who are neurodivergent with multiple complex co-occurring needs.
+Hazel Cottage School is a specialist provision which offers support for children and young people with complex needs including autism and communication difficulties.
+The School's local arrangements can be read in Appendix 1.

-The school has a holistic neurodiversity affirming approach that encourages positive behaviour by proactively and flexibly supporting our pupils' individual strengths and needs.
+The School has a neurodivergence affirming, trauma informed, needs-led approach that encourages positive behaviour by proactively recognising and flexibly supporting our pupils' holistic individual needs.
 Staff are trained to apply this approach in practice at all times and support our children and young people consistently and fairly, developing positive, respectful relationships with them.